rackerlabs/design-system/_component_design/tooltip.md

 ## Specifications

-Use the following specifications when you construct tooltips.
+Use these specifications when you construct tooltips.

 {% endcolumn %}